Escape from Cuba

 “We have room for you and your family but you need to decide now.”

 My parents decided to take a leap of faith.
-Hesitant Mami had discussed the possibility with her sister only a few days earlier.
-She encouraged her to go, “you cannot miss this one chance.”
+Mami had discussed the possibility with her sister only a few days earlier.
+My aunt encouraged her to go, “you cannot miss this one chance.”
 In attempt to avoid suspicion from the Neighborhood Watch, they came up with a code message to let her know she was leaving.
 “Please come over, one of the kids is sick.”

 We said our goodbyes to those who could come over in such short notice, and just like that we began our journey.
 What if we can’t go?
 Everyone would know by morning.
 What would happen to us then?